Ukrainian rebels evacuate civilians to Russia amid crisis

 Share:

 KYIV, UKRAINE -- Spiking tensions in eastern Ukraine on Friday aggravated Western fears of a Russian invasion and a new war in Europe, with a humanitarian convoy hit by shelling and pro-Russian rebels evacuating civilians from the conflict zone.
-A strong explosion hit the eastern city of Donetsk.
+A car bombing hit the eastern city of Donetsk, but no casualties were reported.

 The Kremlin declared massive nuclear drills to flex its military muscle, and President Vladimir Putin pledged to protect Russia's national interests against what it sees as encroaching Western threats.
 U.S. and European leaders, meanwhile, grasped for ways to keep the peace and Europe's post-Cold War security order.